hardin47/website/Math150/Notes/05-log.md

 #### Stepwise Regression

 As done previously, we can add and remove variables based on the deviance.
-Recall, when comparing two nested models, the differences in the deviances can be modeled by a $\chi^2_\nu$ variable where $\nu = \Delta p$.
+Recall, when comparing two nested models, the differences in the deviances can be modeled by a $\chi^2_\nu$ variable where $\nu = \Delta p.$

 Consider the HERS data described in your book (page 30); variable description also given on the book website http://www.epibiostat.ucsf.edu/biostat/vgsm/data/hersdata.codebook.txt